nbtc-team/newbitcoin/README.md

-New Bitcoin Core integration/staging tree
+NewBitcoin Core integration/staging tree
 =====================================

-What is New Bitcoin?
+What is NewBitcoin?
 ----------------

-New Bitcoin is a new private coin based on Proof of Stake consensus algorithm and Lightning Network to support micro payment transactions.
+NewBitcoin is a new private coin based on Proof of Stake consensus algorithm and Lightning Network to support micro payment transactions.

 NewBitcoin (nBTC) plans to utilize Bitcoin’s existing distributed ledger platform as a foundation to create its advanced next-generation cryptocurrency.
 The group believes that by leveraging Bitcoin, being the highest valued cryptocurrency, and Bitcoin’s existing distributed ledger